bdoms/git_trello/readme.md

 By default printing is suppressed.
 Set `verbose` to `True` to get more information about all the actions being taken.

+#### `strict`

+By default if a commit does not contain a card number or that number can't be found on Trello no action is taken.
+Set `strict` to `True` to make the push operation abort instead.
+This can useful for enforcing strict standards like "all commits must reference a card" or for allowing authors to ammend commits if they entered in an erroneous card number that doesn't exist.

 ## Credits

 Inspired in part by [a similar Ruby post-recieve hook](https://github.com/zmilojko/git-trello),